 Our package included transfers from our guesthouse door to our accommodation in Sauraha, just outside the park and it went off without a hitch.
 We arrived at Hotel Rainforest in Sauraha just in time for lunch and after a quick briefing from our guide Budda, we tucked into some much-needed lunch.
 The room at the hotel was a cut above what our budget usually allows and after a quick stroll around town in the midday heat, it was a pleasure to come back to our cool, fancy room.

 We continued onto the elephant ‘stables’ where tusked Asian elephants were kept in their accommodations for the evening with a heavy chain attached to one of their front legs.
 Earlier that day we had seen elephants walking around town with colourful paintings on their trucks.
-These elephants didn’t have the same colourful markings but were extremely impressive to see so close up none the less.
+These elephants didn’t have the same colourful markings and although were extremely impressive to see so close up we felt a little sad to see them chained up.
 Budda explained a little to us about the elephants and then we walked around by the river to watch the sunset over Chitwan National Park before watching a Tharu cultural show where young locals put on a great show including the impressive Tharu stick dance which got a huge applause from the crowd which had come to watch the spectacle.

 The next morning we had an early start for our wildlife spotting trip down the river.
 The dugout canoe was made from one entire tree trunk and felt a little overloaded with the water only inches from pouring in over the top of the boat.
-Along the river we saw a gharial alligator, eegrit birds, kingfishers, storks and a host of other exotic birds before pulling in to start our walk back to the elephant breeding centre.
-We weren’t out of the boat minute and our guide had picked up a rattlesnake skin from the grass.
+Along the river, we saw a gharial alligator, egret birds, kingfishers, storks and a host of other exotic birds before pulling in to start our walk back to the elephant breeding centre.
+We weren’t out of the boat a minute and our guide had picked up a rattlesnake skin from the grass.
 Crossing a sketchy bridge we saw four more gharial alligators basking in the morning sun on a sandspit in the centre of the river.
-A crocodile poked its snout up from the water too, but didnt’t show us anymore of itself than that.
+A crocodile poked its snout up from the water too, but didn’t show us any more of itself than that.

 Walking up the stairs to the wooden platform we were excited at the prospect of seeing tigers, sloth bears, wild deer, wild elephants and one horn rhinos in the jungle.
 We climbed onto the seat on the back of the elephant and off we went into the jungle to see what wildlife we would be lucky enough to see.